 The hardness of diamond is two points above that of morganite on the Mohs hardness scale, in the sense that the former scores 10 compared to the latter’s 8.
 So, technically, diamond wins this one too.

 But wait, is an 8 an unacceptable hardness score for an engagement ring stone?
 It’s clearly not.
 That’s a pretty favorable score for an engagement ring centerstone.
 And with little care and cleaning, it’ll surely last long.
 Look, at the end of the day, it all boils down to how your sweetheart keeps her prized possessions.
 Besides, this is an engagement ring that we’re talking about.
-So, I’m sure that she’ll keep it all safe and sound because it holds immense emotional value to both of you.
+So, I’m sure that she’ll keep it all safe because it holds immense emotional value to both of you.

 The Upshot